borosbence/PHPPasswordSample/README.md

 # PHPPasswordSample
+Password hash and verify example with SHA512 encryption.
-A small site, where you can encrypt and decrypt form passwords with PHP hash.
+You can encrypt and decrypt form passwords with PHP hash.